roberto20961/Library-Management-Python/README.md

 # Library-Management-Python
 Code written in pyhton in order to manage a library system.

-Note: The code is written in Spanish, but is easy to understand for English speakers.
+Note: The code is written in Spanish, but it is easy to understand for English speakers.
 Note: Each object has some predefined information declared at the very beginning of the Main part of the code, which can be easily deleted if necessary.
 Note: The code might not be fully optimized.